zerosynclegacy/protocol/README.md

 ## Want to contribute?

-Everyone is welcome!
-Check the wiki for our coding conventions :+1:
+Absolutely everyone is welcome :+1: check the wiki for our coding conventions.

-You can also write a mail to mail@zerosync.org and we can find a way for you to contribute.
+If you're not sure how to contribute?
+Write at mail@zerosync.org and we find something that fits your skill and our needs ;)

 ## Copying

 Free use of this software is granted under the terms of the GNU Lesser General Public License (LGPL).
-For details see the files `LICENSE` included with the ZeroSync distribution.
+For details see the `LICENSE` file included with the ZeroSync distribution.